ghosharnab00/twitter-smart-bot/README.md

-# engage-bot: Your smart Twitter Engagement Expert
+# engage.ai: Your smart Twitter Engagement Expert

 This is not your ordinary bot.
 This is a smart bot that reads tweets in your timeline, understands it's intent, and then gives a fitting reply to it.